-- 1.12.1 Meetings will be held in accordance with the procedures as set out in this document. - 1.12.2 The HSREC agenda will be distributed no later than seven working days prior to the HSREC meeting. - 1.12.3 Decisions by the HSREC will be informed by the exchange of opinions from each of the members that constitute the minimum membership of the HSREC (20 members). - 1.12.4 The contribution of information and opinion from an HSREC member unable to attend a faceto-face meeting will be considered along with those opinions and feedback of other HSREC members in the final decision making. - 1.12.5 In general, decisions of the HSREC will be reached by general agreement and consensus.
-If there is a difference of opinion and there is not a two-thirds agreement from voting members, the decision will be postponed.
+- 1.12.1 Meetings will be held in accordance with the procedures as set out in this document. - 1.12.2 The following shall be distributed seven days prior to the HSREC meeting. - 1.12.2.1.1 Meeting agenda - 1.12.2.1.2 Minutes from previous meetings - 1.12.2.1.3 Educational materials - 1.12.2.1.4 Ethical principles - 1.12.3 The members who reviewed the application would present their comments.
+The floor is then open for discussion from the whole committee.
+Decisions by the HSREC will be informed by the exchange of opinions from each of the members that constitute the minimum membership of the HSREC (20 members). - 1.12.4 The contribution of information and opinion from an HSREC member unable to attend a faceto-face meeting will be considered along with those opinions and feedback of other HSREC members in the final decision making. - 1.12.5 In general, decisions of the HSREC will be reached by general agreement and consensus.
+If there is a difference of opinion and there is not a two-thirds agreement from voting

+- members, the decision will be postponed.
 The decision will be made after expert opinion has been gathered and the matter will be reverted to the committee for voting.
 If the decision is time sensitive the feedback and voting will take place on the virtual platform. - 1.12.6 Members of the HSREC will be required to declare any conflict of interest prior to or at any time during a meeting.
-The Chairperson will determine the action to be taken. - 1.12.7 Dates and venue: - 1.12.7.1 At least 10 meetings per year. - 1.12.7.2 Meeting dates will be available on the Faculty of Health Sciences website.

-- 1.12.7.3 The venue and time will be confirmed. - 1.12.8 Secretarial Support: - 1.12.8.1 Secretarial support will be provided by HSREC Administration. - 1.12.9 Decisions from HSREC meetings: - 1.12.9.1 The minutes of meetings will be recorded in writing and audio. - 1.12.9.2 Minutes will record major issues discussed, concerns expressed, decisions taken and reasons for rejection or requirement for change to the protocol.
+The Chairperson will determine the action to be taken. - 1.12.7 Dates and venue: - 1.12.7.1 At least 10 meetings per year. - 1.12.7.2 Meeting dates will be available on the Faculty of Health Sciences website. - 1.12.7.3 The venue and time will be confirmed and communicated with members. - 1.12.8 Secretarial Support: - 1.12.8.1 Secretarial support will be provided by HSREC Administration. - 1.12.9 Decisions from HSREC meetings: - 1.12.9.1 The minutes of meetings will be recorded in writing and audio. - 1.12.9.2 Minutes will record major issues discussed, concerns expressed, decisions taken and reasons for rejection or requirement for change to the protocol.